Traditional Irish Halloween Barmbrack

 Continuing Celtic Traditions

 Let us know if you decide to try out this tasty Irish Samhain tradition and make your own Barmbrack this Halloween.
-And if you want to up the stakes, we have plenty of Sterling Silver Irish Rings to bake in your cake (just make sure to wrap the ring in grease proof paper first!).
+And if you want to up the stakes, we have Sterling Silver Irish Rings to bake in your cake (just make sure to wrap the ring in baking paper first!).

 Get In Touch